pedroamarall/rest-builder/service-builder/README.md

 		liferay/portal:7.3.6-ga7
 	```

-	Notice the name given for the Liferay container and how it is linked to the MySQL container.
+	Notice the name given to the Liferay container and how it is linked to the MySQL container.

 1. Verify on the Liferay console that it is connected to MySQL.